Concerns remain as Hydro One identifies a preferred corridor for the St. Thomas EV battery plant

 Hydro One Vice President of Portfolio Management Kathleen McCorriston told CTV News, "We've gone through a data-driven process, through the environmental assessment process, to select the preferred route.
 The preferred route that we have selected has scored the best in all of the different criteria."

-The proposed St. Thomas line will travel 18 kilometers from existing power lines running just south of Highway 401 to the PowerCo Canada electric vehicle (EV) battery cell plant on the east edge of St. Thomas.
+The proposed St. Thomas line will travel 18 kilometers from existing power lines running just north of Highway 401 to the PowerCo Canada electric vehicle (EV) battery cell plant on the east edge of St. Thomas.

 The plant will be the largest manufacturing facility in Canada and the biggest EV battery plant in North America.
 Still, the proposed corridor raises concerns for some, including many farmers.